arnaud-j4k08/PicoClockGreenEasy/README.md

 - Install the Pico development environment, e.g. by following https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf
 - clone this repository locally
-- configure the firmware by modifying the UserConfig.cmake file, especially if you want to use NTP synchronization over Wi-Fi
+- configure the firmware by modifying the UserConfig.cmake file, especially if you want to use NTP or Weather synchronization over Wi-Fi
 - enter the corresponding directory and configure the project
 ```
 cmake . -Bbuild